Nic-Horton/Nic-Horton/README.md

 I’m looking to collaborate on anything and everything!
 I love meeting new people and learning new technologies.
 Just ask away!

-Fun Fact: LOTR🧙‍♂️ and Harry Potter⚡️ frequenty run on repeat.
-Just ask my pup!🤣
+Fun Fact: I enjoy LOTR🧙‍♂️ and Harry Potter⚡️.
+I'm a dog dad🐶.

 ## Technologies
 <div align="left">